What's the Problem?

 Do I Have an Alaris Infusion Pump Recall Lawsuit?

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Alaris Infusion Pump Recall Lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.
+The Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Alaris Infusion Pump Recall Lawsuits.
+We are handling individual litigation nationwide and are currently accepting new injury and death cases in all 50 states.

 If you or a loved one was injured by a recalled infusion pump, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.